KunZHANG1994/tech_notes/Compile_OpenCV_with_NVIDIA_GPU_in_ubuntu20.04&Anaconda3.md

-# How to compile OpenCV with NVIDIA GPU on ubuntu 20.04 Anaconda3
+# How to compile OpenCV with NVIDIA GPU in ubuntu 20.04 Anaconda3

 My recent work needs OpenCV DNN Module.
 But when you use `pip install opencv-python` to install the openCV, it will limited CPU-only inference use, FPS is very low.